 - If the employee is thinking about requesting flexible working, the line manager should encourage an open discussion with them, and discuss how it could work and how to support them.
 Both parties should seek advice from the HR team to support them if needed.
 The HR team can also help on how it affects salary, pension, holiday etc.

 - They should discuss how the flexible working would work for the rest of the team, and practicalities.

 - The business must consider the request of flexible working seriously and justify the reasons if they decide it is not possible to accept the request.
 If there is uncertainty of whether it will work or not, because it’s the first time the company has allowed it, it’s helpful to have an initial trial period of flexible working to see how it works.

-- If the employee requests flexible working, the Company could allow them to return part time in staggered stages part time, within set timeframes. g.
-First year of 2 days a week, when child is younger.
-After year 2, increases to 4 days a week when child is older.
+- If the employee requests flexible working on returning to work from a break, the Company could allow them to return part time in staggered stages part time, within set timeframes. e.g. A first year of two days a week, when a child is younger, increasing to four days a week in the second year.

-- Businesses should be understanding and supportive about the initial transitions to return back to work.
+- Businesses should be understanding and supportive about the initial transitions in returning back to work.

 - Working from home when appropriate.